 - Arts Council England, for arts and culture

 What To Expect: If Your Employee Wants To Work Remotely In An EU Country

 When an employee from an EU country wants to work remotely for a UK company, it poses a few legal challenges for the employer.
 When based in an EU country, the worker will be under the dominion of their country of residence.
 As a result, the UK employer will have to follow the employment laws of another country, which means one must ensure minimum wage decreed in the concerned EU member state, holidays, and other benefits.

 A new graduate immigration system will be introduced from June 2021.
-Under this scheme, international graduates will be allowed to stay in the UK for 2 years after their graduation to work or look for work at any level and in any sector.
-Students who have completed a PhD will be able to stay in the UK for 3 years after graduating.
+Under this scheme, international graduates will be allowed to stay in the UK two years after graduation to work or look for work at any level and in any sector.
+Students who have completed a Ph.D. will remain in the UK for three years after graduating.